beyarkay/masters-thesis/src/02_background.md

 statistical technique used for online change detection in the distribution of a time series.
 It will be used as a baseline against which other models can be compared.

-Finally, Section \ref{sec:02-evaluation-metrics} discusses the evaluation metrics by which multi-class classification algorithms can be compared.
+Section \ref{sec:02-evaluation-metrics} discusses the evaluation metrics by which multi-class classification algorithms can be compared.
+Section
+\ref{sec:04-binary-and-multi-class-classifiers} discusses the procedure for converting binary classifiers into multi-class classifiers.

 # Artificial Intelligence and Machine Learning \label{sec:02-artificial-intelligence-and-machine-learning}